spf13/cobra-cli/CONDUCT.md

 ## Cobra User Contract

-### Versioning
-Cobra will follow a steady release cadence.
-Non breaking changes will be released as minor versions quarterly.
-Patch bug releases are at the discretion of the maintainers.
-Users can expect security patch fixes to be released within relatively short order of a CVE becoming known.
-For more information on security patch fixes see the CVE section below.
-Releases will follow [Semantic Versioning](https://semver.org/).
-Users tracking the Master branch should expect unpredictable breaking changes as the project continues to move forward.
-For stability, it is highly recommended to use a release.

-### Backward Compatibility
-We will maintain two major releases in a moving window.
-The N-1 release will only receive bug fixes and security updates and will be dropped once N+1 is released.

-### Deprecation
-Deprecation of Go versions or dependent packages will only occur in major releases.
-To reduce the change of this taking users by surprise, any large deprecation will be preceded by an announcement in the [#cobra slack channel](https://gophers.slack.com/archives/CD3LP1199) and an Issue on Github.

 ### CVE
 Maintainers will make every effort to release security patches in the case of a medium to high severity CVE directly impacting the library.
 The speed in which these patches reach a release is up to the discretion of the maintainers.
 A low severity CVE may be a lower priority than a high severity one.